1millionwomentotech/toolkitten/summer-of-code/week-10/day2.md

 ## Day 2

+Today we will cover

+* Basic Scripting in unity
+* Position and orientation transformation of objects in realtime
+* Identify when and object is in front of our view and run some function on them
+* Include dynamic behaviour on objects (gravity, mass, drag, forces)

 #### Create some interaction scripts.

 Before starting, be sure that you saved a copy of your current scene as a new one.
 It is good practice and it helps you keeps track of your progress